BOND: License to Train with Black-Box Functions: Additional Algorithms

 \subsection{BONDS}

-BONDS is a simple addendum to the original BOND Algorithm, see Algorithm~\ref{pseudo_code_bond}.
-We replace line $8-13$ with the Algorithm~\ref{pseudo_code_bonds}, which just replaces the for loop with the simultaneous implementation and adds row normalization from Equation \ref{row_norm_eq}.
+BONDS is a simple addendum to the original BOND Algorithm, see Algorithm~\ref{pseudo_code_bond}, replacing lines $7-10$ with Algorithm~\ref{pseudo_code_bonds}.
+This is effectively just swapping the for loop with the simultaneous implementation, and adding optionality for row normalization from Equation \ref{eq:row_normalization}.
+We make the note that, for BONDS, the row normalization default is $normalize=False$, but we frequently include it in initial explorations.